BGCG/project3/README.md

 ### Content

-Love sandwiches for the intial set up and wire up of the API for which I had no clue how to do this before walking through the tutorial.
+Love sandwiches Code Institute project for the help with intial set up and wire up of the API for which I had no clue how to do this before walking through the tutorial.

 I have used list comprehension throughout this project.
 The following resource from [W3 Schools](https://www.w3schools.com/python/python_lists_comprehension.asp) was a useful reminder on how to perform list comprehensions.